Orrslab/Functions/README.md

 # Animal Tracker: ATLAS data analysis
-*	ATLAS: Advanced Tracking and Localization of Animals in real-life Systems
+*	ATLAS: Advanced Tracking and Localization of Animals in real-life Systems.
 *	The ATLAS system was developed by prof. Sivan Toledo from Tel Aviv University.
 *	This GitHub repository contains a collection of R scripts and functions designed to help researchers to analyse animal movement data from the ATLAS system.